Skip to main content

 Start with Tier 1.
 If Tier 1 is not stable, Tier 3 will only hide your defects behind nicer control flow.

-If you are starting from a blank project instead of this repo, use the installed-package starter:
+If you are starting from a blank project instead of this repo, use the installed-package starters:

 npm init -y